microsoft/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

 ## Overview

- Earlier with the VSTS Release Management, if the application needed to be deployed to multiple servers, the Windows PowerShell remoting had to be enabled manually, the required ports opened and the deployment agent installed on each of the servers.
+In the earlier versions of the VSTS Release Management, if the application needed to be deployed to multiple servers, the Windows PowerShell remoting had to be enabled manually, the required ports opened and the deployment agent installed on each of the servers.
 The pipelines had to be managed manually in case of a roll-out deployment.

 All the above challenges have been handled seamlessly with the introduction of the [Deployment Groups](https://docs.microsoft.com/en-us/vsts/build-release/concepts/definitions/release/deployment-groups/).